freeCodeCamp/sendgrid-email-blast/README.md

 npm run build
 ```

+The compiled files will be saved in a `prod` directory, which `git` will not track.

 You will also need to configure your environment variables.
 You can copy the `sample.env` to a `.env` file, or create the `.env` file from scratch.
 Then, set the following values:

 - `MONGO_URI`: This is the full connection string for your MongoDB instance.